Massage Therapy

 Repetitive strain injuries

-Focused massage treatments can help to counteract the effect of the sustained posture held during long work days.
+Focused massage treatments can help to counteract the effect of the sustained posture held throughout long work days or hours spent at a hobby.

 Sports/Active living